albertito/libjio/doc/guide.rst

 there are some very basic and intuitive locking rules you have to bear in mind.

-Most is fully threadsafe so you don't need to worry about concurrency; in fact, a lot of effort has been put in making parallel operation safe and fast.

-You need to care only when opening, closing and checking for integrity.
-In practise, that means that you shouldn't call *jopen()*, *jclose()* in parallel with the same jfs structure, or in the middle of an I/O operation, just like you do when using the normal UNIX calls.
-In the case of *jfsck()*, you shouldn't invoke it for the same file more than once at the time; while it will cope with that situation, it's not recommended.
+You need to care only when closing and checking for integrity.
+In practise, that means that you shouldn't call *jclose()* in the middle of an I/O operation, just like you do when using the normal UNIX calls.
+In the case of *jfsck()*, you shouldn't invoke it for the same file more than once at the time, or when the file is open by any other process (this requirement will be lifted in future releases).

-All other operations (commiting a transaction, rollbacking it, adding operations, etc.) and all the wrappers are safe and don't require any special considerations.
+All other operations (commiting a transaction, rolling it back, adding operations, etc.) and all the wrappers are safe and don't require any special considerations.